terodox/terodox.tech/content/posts/2019-11-17--stencil-js-part-1/index.md

 ## Your first component

-If you open `src/components/my-component/my-component.tsx` you'll see a small amount of cade designed display a persons name.
+If you open `src/components/my-component/my-component.tsx` you'll see a small amount of code designed to display a person's name.

 Here's the guts of the component: